-The balance in the fund was \$220,410 as of December 31, 2018.
-During 2019, \$102,088 of the fund was spent for Board-approved purposes, leaving a balance of \$118,322 as of December 31, 2019.
-During 2020, \$12,820 of the fund was spent for Board-approved purposes.
-The Federation thus had a remaining balance of \$105,503 in the fund as of December 31, 2020.
+The balance in the fund was \$118,322 as of December 31, 2019.
+During 2020, \$12,819 of the fund was spent for Board-approved purposes, leaving a balance of \$105,503 as of December 31, 2020.
+During 2021, \$14,220 of the fund was spent for Board-approved purposes.
+The Federation thus had a remaining balance of \$91,283 in the fund as of December 31, 2021.

-NOTE D - PAYCHECK PROTECTION PROGRAM FORGIVABLE LOAN
+NOTE D - PAYCHECK PROTECTION PROGRAM FORGIVABLE LOANS

 In May 2020 the Federation received a \$44,053 Paycheck Protection Program (PPP) forgivable loan from the Small Business Administration as authorized under the CARES Act.
 The Federation elected to treat these loans as conditional contributions, in accordance with ASC 958 Not-for-Profit Entities.
 The Federation therefore initially recorded these PPP loans as refundable advance liabilities on its statement of financial position, and then reduced this liability and recognized contribution income as the PPP loan proceeds were used to pay eligible expenses, which the Federation considered as similar to satisfying a donor-imposed condition.
 As of October 2020, the entire loan had been spent for eligible expenses, and accordingly the Federation's statement of financial position no longer showed any remaining refundable advance liability, and the full \$44,053 was recognized as Paycheck Protection Program loan forgiveness revenue on the Federation's statement of activities, subject to formal recognition of the forgiveness by the SBA.
+In January 2021 the loan was fully forgiven by the SBA.